 This is where internet dating comes into play, but how can you find out if the people you are meeting are actually who they say they are?

 Online dating can be a positive experience that often leads to true romance and love, but as online dating has grown, so has internet dating fraud and Honey Traps.

-It is reported that in the current climate of ‘stay at home’ advice, March 2020, on-line dating has grown into a recognised method of meeting new people.
+It is reported that in the current climate, March 2023, with busy lives, on-line dating has grown into a recognised method of meeting new people.

 Unfortunately what comes with this is the scams that are ramping up.
 Compounded by the cost of living crisis worldwide, scammers are still at large.

 Targeting those who will be relatively new to the phenomena of online dating that they are venturing into during their isolation position.

 This can still be a great way to kindle romance, as long as you are able to establish a few facts before anything gets too serious.

 Speaking to one of our relationship investigators at Insight can help.

 Don’t let fear of the not knowing put you off.
 Here at Insight we have see several cases where hardship has been referred to and financial assistance requested by online dating scammers for: